From Tudor City Service, circa 1934

 Then there was the case of April 16, 1942, when a car careens out control after hitting an El pillar on Third Avenue, and bursts into flame.
 Two injured, one slain.
 Weegee was the only photographer there, and the resulting photo is known as "Joy of Living," after the movie title on the marquee.

-The theater was originally called the Tuxedo, then changed to the Tudor around 1930, an homage to Tudor City on the corner of Third Avenue and 41st Street.
+The theater was originally called the Tuxedo, then changed to the Tudor around 1930, an homage to Tudor City on Third Avenue and 41st Street.